-187 Kenneth A. Seib, The Slow Death of Fresno State: A California Campus under Reagan and Brown (Palo Alto, CA: Ramparts Press, 1979); Zacarías González III, "'Estudiantes Revoltosos': The Struggle for La Raza Studies at Fresno State College," (master's thesis, California State University, Fresno, 2020).
+&lt;sup>196 Kenneth A. Seib, The Slow Death of Fresno State: A California Campus under Reagan and Brown (Palo Alto, CA: Ramparts Press, 1979); Zacarías González III, "'Estudiantes Revoltosos': The Struggle for La Raza Studies at Fresno State College," (master's thesis, California State University, Fresno, 2020).

-188 HMM to Henry J. McFarland, Jan.
+&lt;sup>197 HMM to Henry J. McFarland, Jan.
 17, 1969, Box 11, HMMP.

-189 González, "Estudiantes Revoltosos," 33-34.
+&lt;sup>198 González, "Estudiantes Revoltosos," 33-34.

-190 HMM to Frederic Ness, Mar.
+&lt;sup>199 HMM to Frederic Ness, Mar.
 22, 1969, Box 11, HMMP.

-191 Phyllis Martin, "Chicanos Demand La Raza Book Section," Daily Collegian, Dec.
+&lt;sup>200 Phyllis Martin, "Chicanos Demand La Raza Book Section," Daily Collegian, Dec.
 5, 1968; Guillermo Martinez to the Editor, Daily Collegian, Mar.
 18, 1969; Bev Kennedy "Library Action on Chicano Demands to be Reviewed," Daily Collegian, Mar.
-24, 1969; HMM to Barbara l.
-Wynn, June 30, 1969, Box 11, HMMP; Colleen Mitchell, telephone interview by Blain Roberts, Mar.
+24, 1969; HMM to Barbara I. Wynn, June 30, 1969, Box 11, HMMP; Colleen Mitchell, telephone interview by Blain Roberts, Mar.
 23, 2022.

-192 Kennedy, "Library Action on Chicano Demands to be Reviewed"; HMM to George Piternick, Jan.
+&lt;sup>201 Kennedy, "Library Action on Chicano Demands to be Reviewed"; HMM to George Piternick, Jan.
 21, 1969, Box 11, HMMP; Annual Report of the College Librarian for the Fiscal Year 1968-69, p.
 24, Box 3, HMLC.

-193 Annual Report of the College Librarian for the Fiscal Year 1968-69, p.
+&lt;sup>202 Annual Report of the College Librarian for the Fiscal Year 1968-69, p.
 24, Box 3, HMLC.

-Frustrated by what they saw as foot-dragging, the students took matters into their own hands.
-On March 20, 1969, a dozen Chicano students engaged in peaceful civil disobedience, checking out a large number of books and then immediately returning them.
-They also moved books from their appropriate spot on the shelves to other locations.
-The goal, it seems, was to disrupt library operations and thus draw attention to their demands.
+operations and thus draw attention to their demands.
 Library staff who were present noted that the students "were very peaceful and said very little."
-194 The Dean of Students quickly called a meeting between Madden, the students, and several other administrators to facilitate a solution, at which the students indicated they would settle for a separate section of Chicano materials rather than a room.
+The Dean of Students quickly called a meeting between Madden, the students, and several other administrators to facilitate a solution, at which the students indicated they would settle for a separate section of Chicano materials rather than a room.
 The administrators agreed to this proposal.
 Madden begrudgingly accepted it, but quickly recanted on the agreement.
-As he wrote to President Frederic Ness on March 22, he had felt bullied into doing so, and now "policies of the gravest import... [had been] adopted at an impromptu meeting within twenty hours of the commission of acts of vandalism and harassment."195 As even his own staff had noted, of course, the students had done no such thing.
-Regardless, Madden now claimed he saw that his position was "morally, intellectually, and academically wrong."196 He offered to resign as head librarian and asked President Ness to reassign him to the teaching faculty.
+As he wrote to President Frederic Ness on March 22, he had felt bullied into doing so, and now "policies of the gravest import... [had been] adopted at an impromptu meeting within twenty hours of the commission of acts of vandalism and harassment."
+As even his own staff had noted, of course, the students had done no such thing.
+Regardless, Madden now claimed he saw that his position was "morally, intellectually, and academically wrong."
+He offered to resign as head librarian and asked President Ness to reassign him to the teaching faculty.

-Madden again reconsidered his position and his resignation a few days later after colleagues indicated that they supported his views.197 Several senior staff members told President Ness in their own letter that did not think that library policies should change in reaction to a crisis.
+Madden again reconsidered his position and his resignation a few days later after colleagues indicated that they supported his views.
+Several senior staff members told President Ness in their own letter that did not think that library policies should change in reaction to a crisis.
 They also agreed with Madden that creating a separate section for Chicano materials was an ill-conceived plan.
 For one, it was redundant, since books were already organized by subject.
-For another, it might prompt similar requests for "a library within a library."198 The library did not designate a new section.199 Madden, in the end, stayed on the job, though in the short term he
+For another, it might prompt similar requests for "a library within a library."
+The library did not designate a new section.
+Madden, in the end, stayed on the job, though in the short term he escaped to calmer environs.
+On March 31, he left for a scheduled book-buying trip to Europe.
+From there he wrote to Associate College Librarian Lillie Parker, who was overseeing the library in his absence: "I can't remember when I last thought of Mexicans and other unpleasant subjects.

-194 González, "Estudiantes Revoltosos," 34; Kennedy, "Library Action on Chicano Demands to be Reviewed."
+&lt;sup>203 González, "Estudiantes Revoltosos," 34; Kennedy, "Library Action on Chicano Demands to be Reviewed."

-195 HMM to Frederic Ness, Mar.
+&lt;sup>204 HMM to Frederic Ness, Mar.
 22, 1969, Box 11, HMMP.

-196 HMM to Frederic Ness, Mar.
+&lt;sup>205 HMM to Frederic Ness, Mar.
 22, 1969, Box 11, HMMP.

-197 HMM to Frederic Ness, [ca. Mar.
+&lt;sup>210 HMM to Frederic Ness, [ca. Mar.
 24 1969], Box 11, HMMP.